 A Complete Guide to Visiting Ban Gioc Waterfall, Vietnam

 Located in the northeastern part of Vietnam on the border with China, lies one of the most impressive waterfalls that I have ever seen.
 It’s one of the largest waterfalls along a national border and for me, it was the most stunning waterfall I’ve come across during my travels in Southeast Asia.

 Ban Gioc Waterfall is simply breathtaking in person!
 Imagine multiple cascades of all sizes with jade-colored water flowing into the river below.
-Measuring at more than 800 feet wide, these massive falls are surrounded by lush tropical jungle.
+Measuring more than 800 feet wide, these massive falls are surrounded by lush tropical jungles.

-Another thing that makes Ban Gioc Waterfall so interesting is its close proximity to China.
-In fact, it sits directly on the border of the two countries with half the falls in Vietnam and the other half in China.
+Another thing that makes Ban Gioc Waterfall so interesting is its proximity to China.
+It sits directly on the border of the two countries with half the falls in Vietnam and the other half in China.
 Visitors from both countries can take bamboo rafts for a closer look at the falls.

 Even the views from the riverbank are absolutely stunning and once the rafts start darting across the water, the falls look even more impressive in comparison to the tiny boats.
 You’ll find many spots to sit along the banks of the Quay Son River and enjoy the scenery.
 And there are several treks around the falls that allow you to venture to higher grounds for impressive panoramic views.

 Where is Ban Gioc Waterfall?